Gnocchi Alla Romana – Roman semolina gnocchi. A specialty dish from Rome.

 Gnocchi Alla Romana

-Let cool slightly, then stir in half of the butter and half of the Parmigiano and both eggs.
+- Let cool slightly, then stir in half of the butter, half of the Parmigiano, and both eggs.
 Mix until all is well incorporated.

-Pour the semolina over a parchment paper and spread the mixture out to a ½ inch thick with a damp knife or damp spatula.
+- Pour the semolina over parchment paper and spread the mixture out to ½ inch thick with a damp knife or wet spatula.